"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 hepatic steatosis, hepatitis, increased liver enzymes (most commonly AST, ALT gamma GT)

 acute renal failure, renal failure, acute tubular necrosis, Fanconi syndrome, proximal renal tubulopathy, interstitial nephritis (including acute cases), nephrogenic diabetes insipidus, renal insufficiency, increased creatinine, proteinuria, polyuria

 General Disorders and Administration Site Conditions

 The following adverse reactions, listed under the body system headings above, may occur as a consequence of proximal renal tubulopathy: rhabdomyolysis, osteomalacia, hypokalemia, muscular weakness, myopathy, hypophosphatemia.

 Read the Complera (emtricitabine/rilpivirine/tenofovir disoproxil fumarate tablets) Side Effects Center for a complete guide to possible side effects

 COMPLERA is a complete regimen for the treatment of HIV-1 infection; therefore, COMPLERA should not be administered with other antiretroviral medications.
 Information regarding potential drug-drug interactions with other antiretroviral medications is not provided.
 Please refer to the Edurant, VIREAD and EMTRIVA prescribing information as needed.

 There were no drug-drug interaction trials conducted with the fixed-dose combination tablet.
 Drug interaction studies were conducted with emtricitabine, rilpivirine, or tenofovir DF, the components of COMPLERA.
-This section describes clinically relevant drug interactions with COMPLERA [See CONTRAINDICATIONS and CLINICAL PHARMACOLOGY].
+This section describes clinically relevant drug interactions with COMPLERA [See DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS, and CLINICAL PHARMACOLOGY].